wrubin777/wrubin777/README.md

 2025.
 I specialize in AI and Machine Learning Development, and am currently working as a software engineer for a company named Podium.
 On top of that, I am currently developing a revolutionary fitness social media app.

-- 🖥️ I’ve graduated from UMD at the age of 20.
+- 🖥️ I’ve graduated from UMD with a B.s. in Computer Science
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/rubinwilliam/) or Email (williamrubin777@gmail.com)
-- ⚡ Fun fact: I play basketball and make my own songs.
+- ⚡ Hobbies: Basketball and Music Production

 <!--
 **mir0codes/mir0codes** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.